Nordic combined at the Winter Olympics: History

+As with the ski jumping competitions, it is disputed whether the Olympic Games from 1924 to 1956 were held as normal hill or large hill competitions.
+At that time, the same hill (and therefore the same hill size) was used for the ski jumping competition and the Nordic combined competition.

 Whoever earned the most points from both competitions won the event.
 At the 1952 Winter Olympics, the ski jumping was held first, followed by 18 km cross-country skiing.
 The cross-country skiing portion was reduced to 15 km at the 1956 Winter Olympics.
 The ski jumping styles would change over the years as well, from the Kongsberger technique after World War I to the Daescher technique in the 1950s to the current V-style from 1985 onwards.

 The cross-country skiing technique would switch from classical to freestyle for all competitions beginning in 1985.
 At the 1988 Winter Olympics the Gundersen method was adopted, meaning the 15 km cross country portion would go from an interval start race to a pursuit race, so that whoever crossed the finish line first won the event.

-The team event with a 3 x 10 km cross country relay started at the 1988 Winter Olympics, changing to the current 4 x 5 km cross-country relay at the 1998 Winter Olympics.
+The team event with a 3 × 10 km cross country relay started at the 1988 Winter Olympics, changing to the current 4 × 5 km cross-country relay at the 1998 Winter Olympics.
 The 7.5 km sprint event was added at the 2002 Winter Olympics.
-Nordic combined remains a men's only event as of the 2010 Winter Olympics.
-For the 2010 Winter Games, the 15 km Individual Gundersen which consisted of 2 jumps from the normal hill followed by 15 km cross country will be replaced by a 10 km individual normal hill event which will consist of one jump from the individual normal hill following by 10 km of cross country using the Gundersen system while the 7.5 km sprint will be replaced by the 10 km individual large hill event.
+For the 2010 Winter Olympics, the 15 km Individual Gundersen which consisted of 2 jumps followed by 15 km cross country was replaced by a 10 km individual normal hill event which consists of one jump from the individual normal hill following by 10 km of cross country using the Gundersen system, while the 7.5 km sprint was replaced by the 10 km individual large hill event.

-Today the International Ski Federation sanction no women's competitions.
-However it was decided in early-November 2016 that women's competitions were to be established at the Olympic Winter Games in 2022.
+Nordic combined was a men's only event for its entire Olympic tenure.
+The International Ski Federation decided in November 2016 to establish women's competitions by the 2022 Winter Olympics, and the first World Championship event for women was held in 2021.
+However, the IOC refused to add women's Nordic combined for the 2026 Winter Olympics.
+Nordic combined was removed entirely from the programme of the 2030 Winter Olympics, with the IOC citing a lack of popularity and limited number of participating nations.